About The Dead Girl

 support the things she is passionate about.
 Known for her portraits, wearable Dead Girl Decay accessories and undead zombie creations; she also enjoys photography, desktop publishing and using makeup as an art form.
 She is also the creator and captain of the Etsy Massacre Team.
 She created this Etsy Team when she realized there were no other teams on Etsy that catered to artists inspired by the horror movie genre.
 Since then many new teams have formed but she is proud to say she created the 1st one and gave a voice and inspiration for all fellow creepy creatives out there.

-Nicole was the Promotions Coordinator for the band Axe Man's Bridge and has also teamed up with the bands One Eyed Doll and Expired Empire to put creative spins on their merch lines.
-She was discovered by Joy Love who has since teamed up with Nicole to contribute to her up and coming website, FinalGirl (sister company of HorrorHound Ltd.).
+Nicole was the Promotions Coordinator for the band Axe Man's Bridge and has also teamed up with the bands such as One Eyed Doll and Expired Empire to put creative handmade spin on their merchandise lines.
 Nicole and her husband are also members of the Hardcore Hearse Club.
 Since becoming members, Nicole has taken lead at creating the club's website and maintaining it.

-Nicole uses her out-of-the-box and creative skills full time as an Executive Marketing Assistant.
-She has a reputation of donating her work and volunteering her time to bring a creative spin to good causes through benefits, fundraisers, online sales and auctions.
-Nicole is a prime example that there are no limits to a creative mind even when it has a touch of creepy.
+Nicole uses her out-of-the-box thinking and creative skills as a full time Executive Marketing Assistant and when she is not attending and networking at horror conventions she is often found donating her work and volunteering her time for good causes through benefits, fundraisers, online sales and auctions.
+Nicole is a prime example that there are no limits to what a creative mind can do even with a touch of magic and the macabre.

 Nicole's biggest artistic inspiration has always been her father Tom Birmingham.
 Having a father who was an artist gave her a creative edge.
 When other kids were still learning how to color in the lines, Nicole was asking her father to show her how to shade to make her art stand out.
 He showed her creativity was limitless and how using things around the house could easily make your work more intriguing (who knew white out could transform into a starry sky).
 Not only did he help her to advance her skills but most importantly, always believed in her and her talent.